afrigon/tlwk/roles/revenant.md

 ### Alternate Tank

-Since the build using celestial gear, the revenant player will be the alternate tank for emergency situations. (main tank dies or disconnect)
+Since the build uses celestial gear, the revenant player is the alternate tank for emergency situations (eg. main tank dies or disconnect).